Careers360 Logo

 Switch toEnglish IconHindi Icon

-National Testing Agency prescribed the UGC NET selection procedure 2025 in the official brochure.
-As per the UGC NET 2025 selection process, it is just an exam to be qualified but to appear in the exam, candidates must cross through various steps.
+The National Testing Agency will prescribe the UGC NET selection procedure 2026 in the official brochure.
+As per the UGC NET 2026 selection process, it is just an exam to be qualified, but to appear in the exam, candidates must cross through various steps.
 NTA comes under the Ministry of Education.
 The UGC NET exam is India's most popular competitive exam for a teaching career.

 UGC NET Selection Process

 Candidates who want to appear in the UGC NET exam have to first fill out the application form successfully.
-The UGC NET application form was released on October 7, 2025.
-In order to apply, candidates have to meet the UGC NET 2025 eligibility criteria.
+The UGC NET application form will be released in only online mode.
+In order to apply, candidates have to meet the UGC NET 2026 eligibility criteria.

 Step 2 – Appear for the Exam